qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

   * - ID
     - Violation cause shared information inputs
     - Simplification
-    - Importance (can be used for priorisation)
+    - Importance (can be used for prioritization)
   * - SI_01_02
     - Configuration data
     -